Want to learn better ways to buy and take supplements? Keep reading!

 3. Maximize Effectiveness

 Supplementation is unique for each person.
-It’s important to sequence and titrate for your body.
+It’s important to prioritize and dose supplements for your body.
 Also, focus on quality over quantity.
 Don’t take 10 supplements at once.
 You won’t know what’s helpful or harmful.

 The more patient and tuned into your body, the better.
 Increase or decrease as needed before introducing another.